top of page

 Pebblebed Pottery, near Sidmouth in East Devon offers workshops and classes.

-All equipment and tools are available to start or develop your exploration of clay, and to hone your skills in throwing and hand building.
+All equipment and tools are available to start or develop your exploration of clay, and to hone your skills in throwing.

 About the Pottery

 The Pebblebed Pottery at Hunger Hill in Newton Poppleford opened in November 2022 with the support of a grant from the Arts Council England.
-The grant has enabled us to renovate and equip the pottery.
-The funding we received has also given us the opportunity to offer funded pottery sessions through organisations and stablished community groups.
+The grant enabled us to renovate and equip the pottery.
+The funding we received also gave us the opportunity to offer funded pottery sessions to community support groups.

 Throwing Course with Sabine Nemet